What are the benefits of working from home?

 The challenges of working from home

-Many of the ‘benefits’ of working from home are double-edged swords.
 Working from a home-based office/workspace can be very challenging and not everyone is able to deal with the flexibility, responsibilities and isolation of operating a home-based business.
-I’ve written about some of the challenges of working from home and the importance of work-life balance in other articles including Nobody’s perfect (when they run work from home), How many hours do you need to work? and The pros and cons of freelancing.
+Many of the benefits of working from home are double-edged swords.

 Back To Blog